 Endovascular embolization is most commonly used type of embolization to stop blood flow to an aneurysm or abnormal artery anywhere in the body, including the brain.

 An embolization may be an option for your vascular condition.
-The expert doctors at Dignity Health - St. Rose Dominican can help you decide if this treatment is right for you.
+The expert doctors at Dignity Health - St. Rose Dominican hospitals can help you decide if this treatment is right for you.
 Find a neurosurgeon to learn more about embolization in the Las Vegas and Henderson, NV.

 Embolization is a therapy for a variety of conditions.
 Often, it takes the place of open surgery to stop life-threatening bleeding.
 Doctors perform embolization to: